How To Raw Feed/BARF Your Dog Properly

 BARFing properly

-Many pet owners are wondering if BARFing is really healthy, and there has been a lot of consistently positive feedback.
-After switching to raw feeding, pet owners report that the dogs appear more vital, healthier and they suffer less from flatulence, gastrointestinal disorders and allergies.
+Many pet owners are wondering if raw feeding is really healthy, and there has been a lot of consistently positive feedback.
+After switching to raw feeding, pet owners report that the dogs appear more healthier and they suffer less from flatulence, gastrointestinal disorders and allergies.
 Teeth and gums also benefit from raw food, as chewing activity is stimulated and the dog’s natural dental care is supported.
-Another advantage of BARFing: the risk of a stomach rotation is significantly reduced because the dog’s organism uses the incoming nutrients faster and more effectively.
+Another advantage of raw feeding: the risk of bloat is significantly reduced because the dog’s organism uses the incoming nutrients faster and more effectively.

-The most important factor is the correct composition of the BARF menu.
-The main ingredient in a correct BARF diet is meat, complemented by offal, bones and occasionally fish.
+The main ingredient for raw feeding should be meat, complemented by offal, bones and occasionally fish.
 While bones secure the supply of important minerals such as calcium and phosphorus, offal provides a lot of iron, B vitamins, vitamin K and selenium.
 Fish is an important supplier of omega-3 fatty acids.
-Omega-3 fatty acids support your furry friend’s cell formation as well as coat and skin health, and they can also be provided through high-quality salmon oil such as our AniForte Salmon Oil.
-Another great option is the AniForte BARF Line Premium feed oil.
+Omega-3 fatty acids support your dogs cell formation as well as coat and skin health, and they can also be provided through high-quality salmon oil such as our AniForte Salmon Oil.
+Another great option is the AniForte BARF Line Premium feed oil

 The composition and amount of food should be based on the nature and activity of your dog.
-Is your friend very active, has a lot of fun and really enjoys fast sprints?
-Or is he more of a cozy couch potato?
+Are they very active?
+Or are they more of a cosy couch potato?
+This can also depend on the age of your dog, puppies require more food due to their fast rate of growth and their energy levels.

 Composition of raw feed for dogs